newrelic/infra-integrations-sdk/README.md

 #### Local Entity vs Remote Entities

 `Entity` is a specific thing we collect data about.
 We used this vague term because we want to support hosts, pods, load balancers, DBs, etc. in a generic way.
 In the previous SDK versions (v1 & v2) the entity was local and just one, the host.

 In later versions the host reporting is called **local entity**, and it's optional to add metrics to it.
 You could just use **remote entities** to attach metrics.

-An entity can have its own `inventory` (configuration/state) and report any kind of `metrics` about itself.

-Although we may define a new `entity` for each monitored thing, we may want to relate/group some of them within a **parent (local) entity** (ie: *host it's running on*).

 For more information on the definition of a remote entity, please see the following document on [local vs remote entites](https://github.com/newrelic/infra-integrations-sdk/blob/master/docs/entity-definition.md).